wikimedia-research/Discovery-WDQS-Adhoc-Usage/Report.md

 We can see multiple modes in the distribution of query lengths, which suggests that the distribution is a mixture of several distributions.
 The next step is to use a clustering algorithm to separate the distributions out into distinct groups.
 For this task, we chose a model-based clustering algorithm.

-We performed model-based clustering on the log10-transformed character counts.
+We performed model-based clustering on the log10-transformed character counts of queries that were not sample queries we provided.
 (Model-based clustering relies on Gaussian mixture models, so the log10 transformation was employed to correct for the right-skewness and make the data Normal.)

 ![](Report_files/figure-html/nchar_clust-1.png)

 The most optimal model was a 4-component univariate mixture with unequal variances.
-The centers for the 4 clusters (on the raw scale) are: 89, 413, 624, and 1181 characters.
+The centers for the 4 clusters (on the raw scale) are: 89, 388, 621, and 1177 characters.

 ### Example queries